The Last Spritz

 Acqua di Parma Colonia

 Colonia has been in continuous production since 1916, which is not marketing.
 It is the longest-running cologne in the Italian masculine tradition still on shelves.
-The composition is bright bergamot, lemon, and lavender over a clean base of patchouli and sandalwood.
+The composition is bright Sicilian citrus and rosemary over a clean base of amber, vetiver, patchouli, and sandalwood.
 There is nothing fashionable about it.
 That is the point.

 More modern classics